awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 1. From the Windows desktop, open Windows PowerShell\.
 Choose the Windows **Start** button, right\-click **Windows PowerShell**, and choose **Run as administrator**\.
 If you are prompted by User Account Control to choose whether you want PowerShell to make changes to your device, choose **Yes**\.

-1. At the PowerShell command prompt, type the commands required to change to the directory where the BYOL Checker script is located\.
-For example, if the script is located in the BYOL directory, type the following commands\.
+1. At the PowerShell command prompt, enter the commands required to change to the directory where the BYOL Checker script is located\.
+For example, if the script is located in the BYOL directory, enter the following commands\.
 After each command, press **Enter**:

    cd/

    cd C:\\Windows\\Temp\\byol

-1. Type the following command to update the PowerShell execution policy on the computer\.
+1. Enter the following command to update the PowerShell execution policy on the computer\.
 Doing so allows the BYOL Checker script to run:

    Set\-ExecutionPolicy Unrestricted

-1. When prompted to confirm whether to change the PowerShell execution policy, type A to specify Yes for all\.
+1. When prompted to confirm whether to change the PowerShell execution policy, enter A to specify Yes for all\.

-1. Type the following command to run the BYOL Checker script:
+1. Enter the following command to run the BYOL Checker script:

    \.\\BYOLChecker\.ps1